 Granted, “penny slip-on” isn’t an industry-wide term, but it’s a distinction that’s worth making.
 You don’t want to wear a penny loafer with a business suit, but you do want to wear a penny slip-on.
 Keep in mind that the shoe industry will refer to both styles as a penny loafer regardless of whether or not it’s technically correct to do so.

 Another term that doesn’t really exist in the footwear industry but should, a penny moccasin is simply a laceless, heel-less shoe with a saddle across the vamp.
-Much more casual than the loafer or slip-on version, it’s on par with a driving shoe in terms of dressiness and construction.

 How To Wear Penny Loafers